WDevaloper/NDKExampl/app/src/ffmpeg_param.md

-  --pkg-config-flags=FLAGS pass additional flags to pkgconf [] --ranlib=RANLIB          use ranlib RANLIB [ranlib] --doxygen=DOXYGEN        use DOXYGEN to generate API doc [doxygen] --host-cc=HOSTCC         use host C compiler HOSTCC --host-cflags=HCFLAGS    use HCFLAGS when compiling for host --host-cppflags=HCPPFLAGS use HCPPFLAGS when compiling for host --host-ld=HOSTLD         use host linker HOSTLD --host-ldflags=HLDFLAGS  use HLDFLAGS when linking for host --host-extralibs=HLIBS   use libs HLIBS when linking for host --host-os=OS             compiler host OS [] --extra-cflags=ECFLAGS   add ECFLAGS to CFLAGS [] --extra-cxxflags=ECFLAGS add ECFLAGS to CXXFLAGS [] --extra-objcflags=FLAGS  add FLAGS to OBJCFLAGS [] --extra-ldflags=ELDFLAGS add ELDFLAGS to LDFLAGS [] --extra-ldexeflags=ELDFLAGS add ELDFLAGS to LDEXEFLAGS []
+  --pkg-config-flags=FLAGS pass additional flags to pkgconf [] --ranlib=RANLIB          use ranlib RANLIB [ranlib] --doxygen=DOXYGEN        use DOXYGEN to generate API doc [doxygen] --host-cc=HOSTCC         使用主机C编译器HOSTCC --host-cflags=HCFLAGS    use HCFLAGS when compiling for host --host-cppflags=HCPPFLAGS use HCPPFLAGS when compiling for host --host-ld=HOSTLD         use host linker HOSTLD --host-ldflags=HLDFLAGS  use HLDFLAGS when linking for host --host-extralibs=HLIBS   use libs HLIBS when linking for host --host-os=OS             compiler host OS [] --extra-cflags=ECFLAGS   将ECFLAGS添加到CFLAGS [] --extra-cxxflags=ECFLAGS 将ECFLAGS添加到CXXFLAGS [] --extra-objcflags=FLAGS  add FLAGS to OBJCFLAGS [] --extra-ldflags=ELDFLAGS add ELDFLAGS to LDFLAGS [] --extra-ldexeflags=ELDFLAGS add ELDFLAGS to LDEXEFLAGS []